gvwilson/sensibleadventures/nardica/nardica.md

 "Mister Wales?"

-"This has nothing to do with me," Wales replied, his his head tilted slightly under the pressure of the Marine's gun finger against the tech in his temple.
+"This has nothing to do with me," Wales replied, his head tilted slightly under the pressure of the Marine's gun finger against the tech in his temple.

 "Sir---" the Marine began again.